p01/pixel-buffer-diff/README.md

 * `diff` a number showing the number of pixels that exceeded the `threshold`
 * `hash` a numeric hash representing the pixel change between the two images.
 This hash allows to de-duplicate changes across multiple images to only show unique changes in your visual regression report and approval workflow.
-* `cumulatedDelta` a number representing the cumulated difference of every pixel change in the two images.
-This
+* `cumulatedDiff` a number representing the cumulated difference of every pixel change in the two images.
+This can used to discard changes that only effect subtle differences like anti-aliasing pixels.

+These properties are all set to `0` if the two images are within the cumulatedThreshold.